-• Required limit value: 0.5 $\mu$ g per cm and week for products intended to come into direct and prolonged contact with the skin.
-0.2 $\mu$ g per cm and week for piercing items.
-CAS RN: Nickel (metal): 7440-02-0 Properties: Nickel is one of the most common substances that cause contact dermatitis.
-Highly allergenic (strong sensitizer).
-Use: Nickel is often used in stainless steel and other alloys used in clo- thing accessories such as zippers, buttons and rivets.
+Required limit value: 0.5 μg per cm2 and week for products intended to come into direct and prolonged contact with the skin.

+0.2 μg per cm2 and week for piercing items.

+CAS RN: Nickel (metal): 7440-02-0

+Properties: Nickel is one of the most common substances that cause contact dermatitis.
+Highly allergenic (strong skin sensitizer).

+Use: Nickel is often used in stainless steel and other alloys used in clothing accessories such as zippers, buttons and rivets.

 Comments: Refrain from using nickel-treated metals or nickel-containing metal coatings.

-Legal background: Annex XVII of Regulation (EC) No 1907/2006 of the European Parliament and of the Council (REACH, entry 27).
-0.5 $\mu$ g per cm and week for products intended to come into direct and prolonged contact with the skin.
-0.2 $\mu$ g per cm and week for piercing items.
-Nickel release is limited (0.5 $\mu\text{g/cm2}$ per week) in PPE standard for metallic material in skin contact.
+Legal background: Annex XVII of Regulation (EC) No 1907/2006 of the European direct and prolonged contact with the skin. $0.2 \mu g$ per cm and week for piercing items.

+Parliament and of the Council (REACH, entry 27).

+0.5 μg per cm2 and week for products intended to come into

+Nickel release is limited (0.5 μg/cm2 per week) in PPE standard for metallic material in skin contact.

 In California: Metallic nickel is listed in Proposition 65.

-Test method: Test method I: EN 12472:2020+A1:2009 and EN 1811:2011+A1:2015 (for coated items) EN 1811:2011+A1:2015 (for non-coated item).
-(CEN methods specified in REACH Annex XVII, entry 27) LOQ: 0.02 μg/cm /week Test method II (not for testing legal compliance): Screening test for nickel emission.
+Test method: Test method I: EN 12472:2020+A1:2009 and EN

+1811:2011+A1:2015 (for coated items) EN 1811:2011+A1:2015 (for non-coated item).

+(CEN methods specified in REACH Annex XVII, entry 27)

+LOQ: 0.02 μg/cm /week

+Test method II (not for testing legal compliance): Screening test for nickel emission.
 Swedish pharmacies sell a test kit.

 Detection limit II: Qualitative indication only = no occurrence.
 (This screening method can also give a reading for other metals than Ni.)